kuzzleio/sdk-javascript/doc/7/getting-started/react/standalone/index.md

 ## Instantiating Kuzzle SDK

 We have to connect the server so that our client can interact with it.
-To achieve this, we have to create a *src/services/kuzzle.js* file to put our kuzzle instance declaration:
+To achieve this, create a *src/services/kuzzle.js* file to put our kuzzle instance declaration:

 <<< ./snippets/kuzzle.js.snippet[js]